Suzaku Protocol

 In Suzaku, every collateral token (an ERC-20) belongs to exactly one "collateral class".
 Each collateral class can contain one or more ERC-20 tokens that the L1 accepts for a specific staking requirement.

-• Each L1 must have at least one collateral class designated as "primary".
+Each L1 must have at least one collateral class designated as "primary".
+This is typically the L1's native token.

 • Often, this class corresponds to the L1's own token—potentially including multiple derivative versions of that token.
 For example, if the L1's native coin is TOKEN, builders can put both TOKEN and a vested version of this token veTOKEN under the same primary collateral class (collateralClassId = 1).